-The Corporate Policy and Resources Committee meeting held on 9th November 2023 considered the Fees and Charges recommended by this Committee and recommended them to Council for approval.
-The review resulted in an increase in income budgets of £0.174m for services within this Committee against the previous estimate for 2024/2025.
+The Corporate Policy and Resources Committee meeting held on 9th November 2023 considered the Fees and Charges recommended by Prosperous Communities Committee and recommended them to Council for approval.
+The review resulted in an increase in income budgets of £0.174m against the previous estimate for 2024/2025.
 This is an increase of £0.144m against the 2023/2024 base budget.

-2.3 Leisure Centre - Finance Lease
+3.3 Leisure Centre - Finance Lease